 So, yes you put money and time into real estate with the expectation of obtaining profit, but a day trader puts their money into a stock and expects to get profit.
 People put their money in all kinds of things and expect to get a profit.

 The reality is, you need to also put time and effort into making a plan, overseeing the project, and ensuring your vision can be achieved within the budget in order to earn money when it sells.
 A lot of these aspects are active income and would be considered work, not investing.

 What is house flipping - flipping is a combination of speculation and working (project management).

 You can make a ton of money flipping

 Just to be clear, I'm not saying you shouldn't flip.
 I'm just saying you should understand that it's a business and not an investment.

-You can earn a ton of money with flipping, There are people making millions doing it.
+You can earn a ton of money with flipping.
+Some people are people making millions doing it.